flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 - `screenshot-default-missing` - The [screenshot tag](/docs/for-app-authors/metainfo-guidelines/#screenshots) in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) is missing `type=default` on one of them.
 - `screenshot-image-source-duplicated` - The [screenshot tag](/docs/for-app-authors/metainfo-guidelines/#screenshots) in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) has multiple `image` tags under one `screenshot` tag.
 - `metadata-license-missing` - the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename) is missing a [metadata license tag](/docs/for-app-authors/metainfo-guidelines/#license).
 - `category-invalid, all-categories-ignored, app-categories-missing` - Categories are either invalid, missing or all were filtered.
-Pleasee see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#categories-and-keywords) for more details.
+Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#categories-and-keywords) for more details.
 - `file-read-failed` - The desktop file, icon or the MetaInfo file is malformed and reading it failed.
 - `metainfo-ancient` - The MetaInfo does not start with the [component tag](/docs/for-app-authors/metainfo-guidelines/#header).
 - `releases-info-missing` - The release tag is missing entirely from the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename).
 Please see the [MetaInfo guidelines](/docs/for-app-authors/metainfo-guidelines/#release) for more details.